aberbegall/novnc-launch-powershell/README.md

 	- plinkuser 		a user from the vnc host.
 	- plinkkeypassphrase 	a key to access the putty key.
 	- vnc 			(default is localhost:5900) the ip:port where a vnc server listens for connections.

+## Description
+The script automates the following actions:

+	- installing the required components
+		- nodejs
+		- npm
+		- nodejs modules (optimist, policyfile, ws and http-server)
+		- putty (only applicable to LaunchWithPlink.ps1)
+	- configure components
+	- download the novnc and websockify source from master branch
+	- start the services
+		- novnc webserver
+		- websockify proxy server
+		- plink tunnel (only applicable to LaunchWithPlink.ps1)
+	- open novcn browser instance

+## Troubleshooting
+() Ensure prerequisites are met
+() Ensure powershell execution policy, allows you to run the script (e.g. RemoteSigned) () Each port number should be available, not already bound to another service.